 Head of ESG & Sustainability, Coller Capital

-Adam has been an ESG specialist for over 26 years (11 years in private equity).
+Adam Black has been an ESG specialist for over 26 years (11 years in private equity).
 He is a Fellow of the Institute of Environmental Management & Assessment (FIEMA), Chartered Environmentalist (CEnv) and a Chartered Member of IOSH (the Institution of Occupational Safety & Health).
 He holds a BSc (Honours) in Environmental Science, MA in Environmental Law and a higher-degree in Occupational Health and Safety.

 Adam has experience in most aspects of ESG implementation and management, including as a trainer and coach, incident investigation and crisis management, and safety culture.
 He has delivered ESG risk mitigation and value creation programmes across most industry sectors in over 50 countries worldwide.